Singleton deformation of higher-spin theory and the phase structure of the three-dimensional O(N) vector model: Review of the vector model

 Using (\ref{WON}) one can perform a systematic $1/N$ expansion for all correlation functions of $\phi^a$ and $\sigma$.
 However, the straightforward approach is not very useful beyond the leading order in $1/N$ since the massless loop integrals that appear are unmanageable.
 To deal with this issue, sophisticated methods that exploit the conformal invariance of the model have been devised in \cite{Khonkonen1,Khonkonen2,Khonkonen3} and have led to the calculation of the anomalous dimensions of $\phi^a$ and $\sigma$ to $O(1/N^3)$.
 These methods have also been applied to fermionic \cite{Gracey1,Gracey2,Gracey3} and supersymmetric \cite{Gracey4,Gracey5} vector models.

 At the same time, W. R\"{u}hl and collaborators in a series of works (e.g. \cite{Ruhl1,Ruhl2,Ruhl3}) initiated the study of the operator spectrum and anomalous dimensions of the critical $O(N)$ vector model.
 Their methods have been extended by \cite{Tassos1,Tassos2,Tassos3} where it was shown that there exists a non-Lagrangian (bootstrap) CFT formulation of the model where the basic dynamical information is the cancellation of shadow singularities in the OPE.
-In this approach, all information regarding the operator spectrum comes from the OPE analysis of four-point correlation functions and one explicitly demonstrates the presence of an infinite series of higher-spin currents which are conserved in the large-$N$ limit, but acquire $1/N$ anomalous dimensions given by\footnote{A.C.P. acknowledges learning about this formula from W. R\"{u}hl many years ago.
-This result should be obtainable using (\ref{WON}) but we are not aware of any such calculation.} \beq \Delta_s = s+1 +4\gamma_\phi\frac{s-2}{2s-1}\,,\,\,\,\,s=2k\,,\,\,\,\,\,k=1,2,..\,, \eeq where $\gamma_\phi$ is the anomalous dimension of $\phi^a$ to be calculated below.
+In this approach, all information regarding the operator spectrum comes from the OPE analysis of four-point correlation functions and one explicitly demonstrates the presence of an infinite series of higher-spin currents which are conserved in the large-$N$ limit, but acquire $1/N$ anomalous dimensions given by \beq \Delta_s = s+1 +4\gamma_\phi\frac{s-2}{2s-1}\,,\,\,\,\,s=2k\,,\,\,\,\,\,k=1,2,..\,, \eeq where $\gamma_\phi$ is the anomalous dimension of $\phi^a$ to be calculated below.
 Notice that since the higher-spin currents of the $O(N)$ model are operators of the form \beq J_{(s)}\sim \phi^a \pa_{\{\mu_1}....\pa_{\mu_s\}}\phi^a\, \eeq with total symmetrization and tracelessness imposed on space-time indices, formula (\ref{HSanomdims}) is a remarkable check of an old argument by Parisi \cite{CallanGross} regarding the anomalous dimension of leading twist operators in non-asymptotically free theories.
 Indeed, for large $s$, the partial derivatives completely split the two elementary fields $\phi^a$ and the energy (i.e. scaling dimension) of a state described by (\ref{hscurrents}) tends to the sum of energies (i.e. dimensions) of the two elementary ``partons" $\phi^a$.
 This is in sharp contrast with the behavior of higher-spin currents in asymptotically free theories where the presence of gauge fields leads to the $\ln s$ scaling of anomalous dimensions for large $s$.